Fuiakoi/hovedopgave/README.md

 2. CPU cores
     - Retrieves number of CPU cores
 3. OS version
-    - Retrieves operating system and version of.
+    - Retrieves operating system and version of OS
 4. Device memory
     - Retrieves device memory(RAM), showed in megabytes
 5. Device Vendor
-    - Retrieves the unique id for the device.
+    - Retrieves the unique id for the device

 ### Usage Instructions
 1. Start the App